bbc/psammead/packages/components/psammead-play-button/README.md

 ## Description

-The `PlayButton` component provides a 'play' or 'audio' icon as well as an optional duration timestamp depending on the `type` prop.
-The component by default renders the 'play' icon.
-This component has options for both providing and not providing a duration.
-If one isn't provided, it will simply render the play, audio or camera icon.
+The `PlayButton` component renders a button with a 'video' or 'audio' icon and optional duration timestamp.
+Which icon is displayed is defined by the value of the `type` prop.
+The component displays a 'video' icon by default.
+This component has options for displaying a duration timestamp, which if not provided will render gracefully without.
+When clicked, the function passed to `onClick` will be called.

 ## Installation